[metaslider id=2951] … Read More

 But Ensey predicts that by next year there will be actual data leaks attributed to ransomware, if only to motivate more attack victims to pay the ransom.

 “I would not guess that we’re far off from public examples of that,” he says.

 Previously, security experts advised companies and individual users to make regular backups of important files so they’d be ready to restore them if they were encrypted or damaged by malware.
-But that’s of less help if malware creators instead threaten to distribute information, potentially exposing companies to liability, or individual users to embarrassment or risk of identity fraud, he says.
+But that’s of less help if malware creators instead threaten to distribute information, potentially exposing companies to liability or individual users to embarrassment or risk of identity fraud.

 “My thinking now is that organizations really have to focus on: How do we isolate sensitive or private information from places where ransomware tends to find itself?” he says.
 “You have to make it so it’s incredibly hard for that ransomware to touch or gain access to any kind of sensitive data through a standard channel.”

 Preventing leaks by computers infected with malware is ultimately similar to protecting data against insider threats.
 That means that organizations shouldn’t simply have an unencrypted network drive with confidential materials like sensitive business plans or medical records, Ensey says.